gabors-data-analysis/da-coding-rstats/lecture01-coding-basics/coding_basics.md

 -   *character* - also known as a string.
 Any variable which contains letters, special characters, or numbers between `''` or `""` marks.
+    When creating a character, decide if you use `'` or `"` and use them consistently.
+Here we use `'`.
+Note: when want to display a ’ or ” character, you can do it by using the other to define as a character.
 -   *numeric* - any numeric value, broadly speaking is called *double*.
 -   *integer* - a special numeric value, which is not a fraction.
 An extra ‘L’ is put next to the value in the Environment to show that